MshlLouis/Text_To_Image/README.md

 ![shrek](https://github.com/user-attachments/assets/bab8b069-ccf7-43b0-ba4c-570ad4de54be)

 (The first 2 images were scaled up to increase visibility.
-Changing them back to their original size WILL NOT work since important information is lost in the process of scaling)
+Changing them back to their original size WILL NOT work since important information is lost in the process of scaling.
+The image for Shrek 1 is unchanged and is convertable back to text)